ggc-r/disaster-radio-simulator/README.md

 The default protocol used in this simulator is [LoRaLayer2](https://github.com/sudomesh/LoRaLayer2), find more details about the protocol on [our wiki](https://github.com/sudomesh/disaster-radio/wiki/Protocol).

 ## Prerequisites
-It is best to run this simulator on an Ubuntu 18.04 machine.
+It is best to run this simulator on an Ubuntu 22.04 machine.
 It is unknown how it will perform on other operating systems, though it should be possible to run it on any given machine.

 Install the dependencies for compiling the firmware,
 ```
 sudo apt update
-sudo apt install build-essential libwebsocketpp-dev libboost-dev libdw-dev libssl-dev
+sudo apt install build-essential libwebsocketpp-dev libboost-dev libdw-dev libssl-dev binutils-dev libboost-filesystem-dev libboost-filesystem-dev
 ```
-You will need version 7.10 of Node.js to run the simulator script and build the web app. it is recommended that you use something like [nvm](https://github.com/nvm-sh/nvm) to install the correct version of Node.js.
+You will need a fairly recent version of Node.js to run the simulator script and build the web app.
+The build procedure is confirmed to work with node v21.6.2.

 ## Router Firmware